-Dr. Khazanchi has been engaged in collaborative interactions with the business and nonprofit community through various R&D projects and service to the IT profession and community at the regional, national and international levels.
-He was one of the founding board members, served as chairman and currently continues to serve on the board of directors of the nonprofit, Collective for Youth.
+Dr. Khazanchi has been engaged in collaborative interactions with the business and nonprofit community through various R&D projects, service to the IT profession and community at the regional, national and international levels.
+He was one of the founding board members, served as chairman and currently continues to serve on the board of directors of the nonprofit, Collective for Youth in Omaha.
 Deepak is also currently a member of the board of trustees for the Brownell Talbot School.
 He has served as the President/President-elect of the Midwest Association of Information Systems (http://www.mwais.org), AMCIS representative member of the Association of Information Systems Council (http://www.aisnet.org), and the Chair of AMCIS Site Advisory committee.
 Dr. Khazanchi is the founder and first President of the Association for Information Systems (AIS) Special Interest Group for IT Project Management and hosted its inaugural international research workshop on IT PM in Milwaukee, WI in December of 2006.
 This conference is now held annually in conjunction with the International Conference on Information Systems (ICIS).
 He has served as the conference co-chair of the Americas Conference in Information Systems (AMCIS) held in Omaha from August 11-14th, 2005.
 He has also served as the VP of Programs for the Project Management Institute’s (PMI) Heartland Chapter.

 Dr. Khazanchi arrived in academics after working in managerial and technical positions with responsibility for designing structures (bridges and buildings) and as a project engineer for a multinational construction project.
 He received the Ph.D. degree with a specialization in Management Information Systems from Texas Tech University.
 Prior to this, he earned the MBA degree from Southern Illinois University at Carbondale and obtained an undergraduate degree in Civil Engineering from the Indian Institute of Technology (IIT), Kharagpur (India).
 He can be reached via e-mail at email@example.com, his “web presence” is at https://dkhazanchi.com/ and @khazanchi on twitter.
 He is living his dream as an academic and enjoys any free time he has with his family.